The History of Iranian Sponsored Terrorism

 Endnotes:

-(1) The apparatuses are close to the Supreme Leader 'Ali Khamenei and carry out his decisions.
+(1) The apparatuses are close to the Supreme Leader 'Ali Khamenei and

 (2) Al-Sharq Al-Awsat (London), February 18, 2003.

-and the death or arrest of several of its leaders.
-This report is considered the first of its kind concerning the existence of an Al-Qa'ida leader in Iran."
+considered the first of its kind concerning the existence of an Al-Qa'ida leader in Iran."

 (5) Khamenei received 6% of support in the poll.